You are here

 One of the three components of the USA's National HIV/AIDS Strategy is the reduction of new HIV infections.
-According to the Strategy "not every person or group has an equal chance of becoming infected with HIV".38 Accordingly, the Strategy recommends that HIV prevention efforts are intensified in the communities where HIV is the most heavily concentrated.
-The Strategy is careful not to endorse one prevention method, such as condom use, education or testing, over another.
-Instead, it insists that ‘overlapping, combination’ approaches that have been proven to work and are cost-efficient be used to target high-risk populations including gay men, black and Latino Americans and injecting drug users.
+The Strategy recommends that HIV prevention efforts are intensified in the communities where HIV is the most heavily concentrated, and that care should not endorse one prevention method, such as condom use, education or testing, over another.
+Instead, it insists that ‘overlapping, combination’ prevention approaches that have been proven to work and are cost-efficient be used to target high-risk populations including MSM, African Americans, Latino Americans and PWID.
+36

-In 2009, just 4 percent of the domestic HIV/AIDS budget was spent on prevention, and this included prevention research.45 Yet, for every HIV infection prevented, $355,000 is saved in the costs of providing lifelong HIV care and treatment.46 47 A study conducted by the CDC, in partnership with John Hopkins University, makes a compelling case for increased HIV prevention funding.
-According to the study, which examined 5 possible 'scenarios' for the future of HIV prevention in the USA, those that assumed no increased funding for HIV prevention efforts predicted a possible 38 percent increase in the number of people living with HIV in the USA from 2010 to 2020.
+A CDC/John Hopkins University study, examined 5 possible 'scenarios' for the future of HIV prevention in the USA.
+In those scenarios where there was no increase in funding for HIV prevention efforts, there was a possible 38 percent increase in the number of people living with HIV in the USA between 2010 and 2020.
 48 As a a result, maintaining current HIV prevention funding levels could cost anywhere between $128 billion to $237 billion in treatment and care costs for the US healthcare system.
 On the other hand, the study claimed that an investment in HIV prevention of $4.5 billion over ten years would save $104 billion in medical care costs.
 49

 HIV testing in the United States of America

-In 2006 the CDC published a new set of guidelines on HIV testing which aimed to reduce the high number of people who do not know their HIV status and those who test late (around 1 in 3 of those who test positive for HIV are diagnosed with AIDS within a year).52 The guidelines call for automatic, routine HIV testing of all adults and adolescents attending a healthcare setting.
-The policy allows patients to opt out if they do not wish to take a test, but removes the need for written consent and pre-test prevention counselling, which were viewed as barriers to HIV testing.
-According to a study which looked at HIV testing laws in each state in the the USA, more than 90 percent of states have HIV testing laws that are compatible with the 2006 change.53 However, five states were found to still have HIV testing laws that not would allow for the CDC's recommendations to be implemented.
+In 2006, the CDC published a new set of guidelines on HIV testing which call for automatic, routine HIV testing of all adults and adolescents attending a healthcare setting.
+59 The policy allows patients to opt out if they do not wish to take a test, but removes the need for written consent and pre-test prevention counselling, which were viewed as barriers to HIV testing.

-Early reports following the release of the new guidelines revealed reluctance by some health care workers to implement the strategy.54 However, in 2010 one of the most hard-hit areas in the United States, Washington D.C, reported a 26 percent rise in the number of people tested in the last 12 months following the implementation of routine testing and a marketing campaign among D.C residents to educate them about the new testing measures.55 Another study showed a significant increase in the number of people being tested for HIV but the increases observed varied drastically between different healthcare centres studied.56 Evidently, the success of the strategy depends on local resources and the leadership shown by the local Department of Health.
+In 2010, one of the most hard-hit areas in the United States, Washington D.C, reported a 26 percent rise in the number of people tested in the previous 12 months following the implementation of routine testing, and a marketing campaign among residents to educate them about the new testing measures.
+60

-Although mandatory HIV testing removes a person’s right to choice, it continues in certain sectors of American society.62 63 Whilst mandatory testing of immigrants ended in 2010, following the lifting of the HIV travel ban in January, all military personnel, and prison inmates in certain states, are still required by law to be tested for HIV.64 65
+Whilst mandatory testing of immigrants ended in 2010, following the lifting of the HIV travel ban in January, all military personnel, and prison inmates in certain states, are still required by law to be tested for HIV.
+66 67

 HIV and AIDS treatment and care in the United States of America